rodgzilla/teaching/deep_nlp/deep_nlp.md

 converges.

-As computing the loss function for all values of `a` to find its minimum would be extremely ineficient we need a better mechanism.
+As computing the loss function for all values of `a` to find its minimum would be extremely inefficient we need a better mechanism.
 Let's examine such an algorithm, the *gradient descent*.

 As explained in the previous section, we start with a random guess for